Read time – 3 minutes

 And we came across some real hidden gems too: the beautifully striped houses of Costa Nova and the atmospheric medieval cobbled streets of Obidos were some of the most memorable highlights.
 We even visited a lighthouse that had been converted into a surfing museum.
 It’s situated close to some of the most dramatic big wave surfing in the world, a major draw for professional surfers from all over the world.

-This being a premium trip we were also treated to some lovely hotels.
+On this trip, we were also treated to some lovely hotels.
 Each place we stayed was full of character and the properties were often located opposite the beach.

 Heavenly beach view